top of page

 2. Bengali Camp, Tukum, Chandrapur City

 The Bengali Camp in Tukum, Chandrapur, traces its roots to the massive population displacement following the Partition of India in 1947 and the later waves of migration from East Bengal after 1971.
 This urban settlement began as a refugee camp set up to accommodate families escaping political persecution and economic instability in what later became Bangladesh.
 Initially composed of makeshift structures, the camp gradually evolved into a permanent neighbourhood.
 The local administration provided small land parcels for rehabilitation, and over time, the settlers built brick homes and small-scale businesses.
-The area developed a distinctive Bengali identity visible through language, cuisine and cultural practices that survive to this day.
+The area developed a distinctive Bengali identity visible through language, cuisine, and cultural practices that survive to this day.

 Educational institutions and local associations established by the settlers helped integrate younger generations into Chandrapur’s social fabric.
 While the area has now been absorbed into the expanding city, it continues to be referred to as Bengali Camp, a reminder of its origins as a site of forced migration.